Dash-Industry-Forum/webRTC/report.md

-# 6. ​Conclusions and Proposed Way Forward
+## 6. ​Conclusions and Proposed Way Forward

-Based on the report, the advantages of integrating DASH services with WebRTC are obvious.
-Different use cases are provided and service requirements are summarized.
-Also existing technologies are summarized that are not yet in DASH and WebRTC.
+Based on this report, the advantages of integrating DASH services with WebRTC are clear.
+This report has provided different use cases and summarized service requirements.
+A number of these use cases, especially those discussed in clause 5.2, such as insertion of pre-recorded DASH-based ads into live streams delivered via WebRTC, require the combination of DASH and WebRTC.

+Some argue WebRTC is the best or only option for delivering live content, and insist that DASH is the only solution for other cases, but there are a number of synergies when combining DASH and WebRTC.
+The two have a number of complementary aspects for content acquisition and rendering which can be used to create hybrid operations instead of being separated into distinct entities.
+This is discussed at length in clause 5 of this document.
+One example of unified technologies is the hybrid client, which combines the DASH player and the WebRTC stack to provide the integrated user experience required for use cases that require WebRTC-supported  interactivity alongside DASH content.

+This report also summarizes existing technologies that are not yet in DASH and WebRTC.
+Generally, the following future work is recommended:

+* Define a hybrid architecture that supports both DASH and WebRTC.
+* Combine existing DASH and WebRTC technologies.
+* Work on extensions to DASH and WebRTC as described below.

 For extensions to WebRTC, the following is recommended: